The Passion of Patience

 Billy Graham

-permanent PEACE in the world
+RESPONSE in the

 Unless otherwise noted, Scripture taken from The Holy Bible, Holman Christian Standard Bible®, HCSB © 2009